tobiasmiosczka/KDMManager/README.md

 # KDMManager
-KDMManager is a tool projectionists to automatically download KDMs from e-mail servers and upload them to screen servers.
+KDMManager is a tool for projectionists to automatically download KDMs from e-mail servers and upload them to screen servers.

 Download
 -------------------------------------